What Does Monochorionic-Diamniotic Twins (MCDA) Mean?

-Monochorionic-diamniotic twins are twins that share a placenta but have their own amniotic sac.
+Monochorionic-diamniotic (MCDA) twins are twins that share a placenta but have their own amniotic sac.
 They are almost always monozygotic, meaning that they come from one egg that is fertilized by one sperm, and therefore are identical.
-In addition to the normal risks associated with twin pregnancies, there are also other complications that can arise because of the shared placenta, such as twin-to-twin transfusion syndrome, fetal growth restriction, and twin reversed arterial perfusion.
-Monochorionic-diamniotic twins occur in 0.3% of all pregnancies and 75% of all monozygotic twin pregnancies and occur completely randomly.

-An ultrasound between 10 and 14 weeks of pregnancy allows medical staff to tell if the twins share a placenta or each has their own.
+An ultrasound between 10 and 14 weeks of pregnancy allows medical staff to tell if the twins share a common placenta or they have their own.
 Identifying a monochorionic pregnancy early in the first trimester is important in monitoring any complications that might arise.